 • Castell de Pubol

-Salvador Dali bought the Gothic and Renaissance mansion – which includes a 14th-century church – in 1968 and gave it to his wife Gala.
+Salvador Dali bought the Gothic and Renaissance mansion – which includes a 14th-century church – in 1968 and gave it to his wife, Gala.
 It is a fascinating testament to his genius, done up in his inimitable style, with lions’ heads staring from the tops of the cupboard statues and elephants with giraffes’ legs in the garden—a weird and wonderful must-visit attraction in the Costa Brava.

 More information

-If you would like us to customize an exclusive, luxury tour for you, get in touch with us and let us know your travel plans.
-We offer luxury food and wine tours for private groups of minimum 2 guests.
-All of our private, chauffeured tours are available year round upon request.
+If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
+We offer luxury food and wine tours for private groups of a mininium two guests.
+In addition, all of our private, chauffeured tours are available year-round upon request.

 Cellar Tours Private Luxury Food & Wine Tours